vokegpu/voke/README.md

 Welcome ><, if you want to contribute check the [Vokegpu standard](https://github.com/vokegpu/standard), thanks.

-All you need to compile: CMake, Ninja.
+All you need to compile: CMake, Ninja, std17.
 GNU, LLVM, or a Microsoft compiler.
 ```sh
 cmake -S . -B ./cmake-build -G Ninja
 cmake --build ./cmake-build